cknv/cknv.dk/content/blog/2015/6/bike-retrospective.md

 I was worried that the bike might end up looking a bit clunky, with bigger brakes and mudguards and all that.
 But it turns out my friend was very much right, the frame demands mudguards and the brakes look fine, even brings the whole thing together.
 Without mudguards, the frame would have a lot of empty space around the wheels, something I actually saw the other day, and yes - it looked wierd.

 Also I had initially a slight angle upwards on my handlebars, done so assuming that it would be more comfortable to rest my hands.
-My friend also told me about how it is normally done, with the handlebards either horizontal or with a slight downward angle, but I thought that, that was just done for the looks, but after I adjusted the handlebards downward a bit, I did actually find that it was much more comfortable, as it makes me support my weight by my muscles and not my joints.
+My friend also told me about how it is normally done, with the handlebards either horizontal or with a slight downward angle, but I thought that it was just done for the looks, but after I adjusted the handlebards downward a bit, I did actually find that it was much more comfortable, as I began supporting my weight on my muscles rather than on my joins.

 ### What about those changes?